Benzodiazepines, removing the stain

 Lady Macbeth wanting to purge a stain

-Benzodiazepines are a class of medicines that are as widely used as they frequently criticized.
-As a class they have become stained largely as a result of the decades long opiate crisis and the association of benzodiazepines with addiction.
+Benzodiazepines are a class of medicines that are as widely used as they are frequently criticized.
+As a class they have become stained largely as a result of the decades-long opiate crisis and the association of benzodiazepines with addiction.

 For the purpose of discussion, I regard a stain as a blemish, something that is not essential to the inherent properties of the thing that is stained.
 Stains are ugly, properties are interesting.